microsoft/fhir-proxy/scripts/Readme.md

 Azure Components installed
  - Resource Group (if needed)
- - Key Vault if needed (customers can choose to use an existing Keyvault as long as they have Purge Secrets access)
+ - Key Vault if needed (customers can choose to use an existing Key Vault as long as they have Purge Secrets access)
  - Azure AD Application Service Principal for RBAC
  - Function App (FHIR-Proxy) with App Insights and Storage
- - Function App Service plan
+ - Function App Service Plan

 Information needed by this script
  - FHIR Service Name
- - KeyVault Name
+ - Key Vault Name
  - Resource Group Location
  - Resource Group Name